onmyway133/Recipes/README.md

 - FlowController is used to manage many `UIViewController` related to a common feature.
 - Read [FlowController and Coordinator](https://github.com/onmyway133/blog/issues/106)
 - There are `AppFlowController` that manages changing `rootViewController`.
-For now it start `RecipesFlowController`
+For now it start `RecipeFlowController`

 ```swift
 window = UIWindow(frame: UIScreen.main.bounds)